top of page

 If you are using Microsoft Word, you can use the review options to accept all changes and delete all comments automatically.

-Second, trim your manuscript down to just the text of your book.
 If you have any additional materials prepared (such as a foreword, copyrights page, synopsis, cover image, or front and back matter), those need to be removed.
 Publishers and agents will request those materials specifically when they want them.
 Until then, they just make it harder to find the start of your story.

 If you're worried about claiming copyright of your story, you don't need to be.
 Copyright laws are on your side.
 From the moment you write your manuscript, you own the copyright on the text.
 A publisher cannot print your book without your permission, even if you've never officially filed your copyright.
 During the contract process, you will need to confirm that you are the original creator and give them permission to print and sell your book.
 But none of that needs to go inside your manuscript now.